Blockages in the Brain and Neck vessels

 When fatty deposits build up on the walls of your blood vessels, you may suffer from reduced blood flow downstream of the blockage.

 This blockage can occur anywhere in the body, but it is particularly dangerous when it occurs in the blood vessels of the neck or the brain.
 In this case, an interruption of blood flow to the brain can lead to stroke, the most common cause of death and disability in the United States.

-If you are diagnosed with blockages in the neck or the brain, you will want to seek care from Dr. M. Asif Taqi, a triple-board certified neurointerventionalist, and stroke prevention specialist.
+If you are diagnosed with blockages in the neck or the brain, you will want to seek care from Dr. M. Asif Taqi, a quadruple-board certified neurointerventionalist, and stroke prevention specialist.
 With years of experience and extensive expertise in preventing stroke in his patients, you can rest assured that you will be receiving superior medical care.
 You will also be delighted to discover Dr. Taqi’s incredible ability to connect with his patients.
 He understands the emotional challenges that present themselves when you or a loved one receive a challenging medical diagnosis.
 From both his own family experiences and his exhaustive training, he has become the compassionate, caring, and highly skilled surgeon that you will want in your corner.
 He works to ensure the utmost comfort of each of his patients, taking the time to explain and answer any questions you may have fully.
 Contact us today to arrange your consultation in Thousand Oaks or West Hills.

 What causes blockages in the brain and neck vessels?